 The Foundation functions as an institutionalised body dedicated to undertaking CSR initiatives for the Bharti Enterprises.
 These programmes are aligned with Sustainable Development Goals, specifically targeting Quality Education, Gender Equality and Partnership for the Goals, resonating with national initiatives in collaboration with like-minded stakeholders aligning with the objectives outlined in the National Education Policy.
 Satya Bharti School programme, launched in 2006, is the Foundation's flagship initiative, that provides free quality education to underprivileged children in rural India, with a special focus on girls.

-Satya Bharti School Programme

-Holistic Child-friendly and development technology-enabled of students infrastructure development and school leadership development
+Satya Bharti School Programme Holistic development of students Child-friendly and technology-enabled infrastructure Teacher development and school leadership development Parents' community involvement and engagement